 STANDING UP BY SITTING DOWN

 As a resource for both students and educators, the eLearning Sit-In activity is modeled after the museum's Standing Up By Sitting Down exhibit.
 Students will virtually walk through the protest experience through a series of questions.
 The lunch counter sit-ins are an example of the non-violent direct action strategy used by college students that spread across the U.S. in 1960.

 Teacher's Guide for Standing Up by Sitting Down eLearning.

 The Standing Up by Sitting Down eLearning activity is sponsored by

 This educational resource allows students to view the 1955-57 Montgomery Bus Boycott from the perspective of a newspaper investigative reporter.
 Students are guided through a series of bus stops where they are given scenarios of the unfair treatment and conditions under which blacks during a bus ride in Montgomery, AL.

 Civil rights movement Teacher Seminar

-The Gilder Lehrman Institute of American History and the National Civil Rights Museum are pleased to partner on a Teacher Seminar on The Civil Rights Movement, from July 9-15, 2017.
-The deadline to register is Monday, February 20, 2017.
+The Gilder Lehrman Institute of American History and the National Civil Rights Museum are pleased to partner on a Teacher Seminar on The Civil Rights Movement.

 This seminar examines the historical origins of Black Power and its impact on the United States.
 Using Memphis, Tennessee, as a focal point, the seminar will explore the political, cultural, and economic elements of Black Power, and the impact of this ideology from the 1960s to the contemporary moment.
 This seminar is sponsored by Rhodes College and the National Civil Rights Museum.